-Articles presented in the spirituality sections are written based on an overwhelming or unanimous belief that said artifacts do exist, somewhere in the world, yet exact details on a scientific level remain unknown or enshrouded in secrecy.
-How these subjects, or in other sections of the site, are interpreted is entirely up to the reader.
-We understand fringe topics in alternative sciences are controversial subjects, and in these realizations, a cautiously optimistic approach is necessary.
+Articles presented in the spirituality sections are written based on an overwhelming or unanimous belief that said artifacts do exist, somewhere in the world.
+Exact details on a scientific level remain mostly unknown or enshrouded in secrecy.
+Scientific or religious subjects do face scrutiny on a regular basis and a definitive interpretation is usually placed on reader trust.
+We understand fringe topics in alternative sciences are controversial, and in these realizations, a cautiously optimistic approach is necessary and recommended.
 The universe, we understand is largely unknown, and it is capable of constantly surprising our realities in new ways.
 It is for certain, we may find answers by asking the right questions and exploring alternative realms of possibility.

 The sense of astonishment is driven into primitive instinct so deeply that we strive to find ways to fulfill the thirst.
 Research is teaching us the ways of our ancestors, how their trials built foundations we live upon today; J.C.
 Vintner